joakim/calendar/README.md

 - **[Accurate](#accuracy)** – forever when based on astronomical observations
 - **Simple** – division of the year into 2, 4 and 8 equal parts makes it easy to learn and visualize
 - **Dynamic** – grouping of days into 3 * 3 is a powerful concept based on Peter Meyer's [triday][3]
-- **Perennial** – dates and seasons are fixed in relation to the northward equinox
+- **Perennial** – dates and seasons are fixed, in relation to the northward equinox
 - **Structured** – yet flexible enough to adapt to different needs and cultures
   - Civil (simple, predictable)
   - Agriculture (seasonal, follows natural cycles)